JakeWharton/jakewharton.com/_posts/2025-01-08-using-renovate-to-update-build-jdk.md

 You want to be using the latest JDK for development.
 [Don't use Gradle toolchains](/gradle-toolchains-are-rarely-a-good-idea/), they'll needlessly force you to use old JDKs.
 You can still [target and test on old JVM versions](/build-on-latest-java-test-through-lowest-java/) but develop with the latest and greatest.
-Java and the JDK is literally built for this.
+Java and the JDK are literally built for this.

 Locally this hasn't been a problem.
 Homebrew (or your favorite equivalent) will keep your default JDK at the latest.